 - Stanley A. Temple, SCB President ('91-'93)

-According to the 2010 Journal Citation Report from Thomson Reuters, Conservation Biology ranked
+According to the 2022 Journal Citation Report from Clarivate Analytics, Conservation Biology's impact factor ranked:

-- 2nd among 33 in journals that focus on biodiversity conservation
+- 3rd out of 64 in journals that focus on biodiversity conservation and

-- 15th among 29 in journals with an ecological focus
+- 15th of 169 in journals with an ecological focus.

-Such high rankings across multiple disciplines affirm Conservation Biology as one of the most respected scientific journals in the field and reflect the work of a dedicated and talented editorial board.
+Such impressive statistics and high rankings across multiple disciplines affirm Conservation Biology as one of the most respected scientific journals in the field and reflect the work of a dedicated and talented editorial board.

 The journal is indexed or abstracted by more than 45 services, including BIOSIS, Biology Digest, General Science Abstracts, General Science Index, Geo Abstracts, Current Contents/Agriculture, Biology and Environmental Sciences, Research Alert, and SciSearch.

 Subscription Information: Members of the Society may subscribe to Conservation Biology at steeply discounted rates.
 Online subscriptions for members from developing countries are free with membership.
-Institutional subscriptions to Conservation Biology are managed by Wiley-Blackwell.
-Print and online subscriptions are available.
+Institutional subscriptions to Conservation Biology are managed by Wiley.

 Back Issues: Single issues from current and recent volumes are available at the current single-issue price from email@example.com.
 Earlier issues may be obtained from Periodicals Service Company, 11 Main Street, Germantown, NY 12526, USA, telephone (518) 537-4600, fax (518) 537-5899, email firstname.lastname@example.org.